DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Real-world experiments and discussions

-We also find that, on average, all models (including DeepMIDE) have slightly higher MAE values at higher altitudes.
+{Another interesting observation from Table \ref{tab:mae1} is that DeepMIDE achieves its greatest improvements at the 140m height compared to other benchmarks suggesting an advantage in leveraging central heights by effectively capturing advection and vertical cross-dependencies.} We also find that, on average, all models (including DeepMIDE) have slightly higher MAE values at higher altitudes.
 However, this is likely an artifact of the wind speeds being stronger as the altitude increases.
-When compared to PER and ARIMA, the improvement of DeepMIDE appears to be fairly consistent across all heights (in the range of $\sim$ $4$-$5$\% reduction in MAE).
-For STGP, the improvement is maximal at the $180$-m height, whereas for DeepAR, the opposite is observed.
-Thus, we do not necessarily see a clear trend in how DeepMIDE performs across different heights compared to the benchmark models.

-Figure \ref{fig: mae2}(a) shows the hourly MAE values $\text{MAE}^{(\mathbf{s})}_h(\mathcal{B})$ (averaged over height) plotted against the forecast horizon, across the three spatial sites considered: E05N, E06, and ASOW6, which is calculated as in (\ref{eq:mae2}).
+Table \ref{tab:mae2} shows the MAE values, {averaged over height}, across the three spatial sites considered: E05N, E06, and ASOW6, which is denoted as $\text{MAE}^{(\mathbf{s})}_h(\mathcal{B})$, and calculated as in (\ref{eq:mae2}).